top of page

 Hands of We Will Sing

-Hands of We Will Sing is a 15-minute film offering a portrait of internationally acclaimed artist Ann Hamilton.
-Tracing the slow unfolding of memory and imagination, the film follows Hamilton over the course of a year as she creates an expansive intallation that inhabits the three breathtaking rooftop spaces of Salts Mill.
+Hands of We Will Sing is a 15-minute film that follows internationally acclaimed visual artist Ann Hamilton over the course of a year as she creates an expansive installation inhabiting the three rooftop spaces of Salts Mill in Bradford, West Yorkshire.
+Thoughtful and tactile in approach, the film interweaves voice, historical context, process, and material, echoing the themes of Hamilton’s practice and shaped through the filmmaker’s sustained observation.

-Thoughtful and tactile, the film interweaves voice, historical context, process, and material echoing the themes of Hamilton’s practice and shaped through the filmmaker’s sustained observation.
-Hands of We Will Sing was commissioned by Bradford2025 UK City of Culture and exhibited as part of Ann Hamilton’s We Will Sing at Salts Mill, Saltaire, Bradford, from 3 May to 3 November 2025.
+Hands of We Will Sing was commissioned by Bradford 2025 UK City of Culture and was exhibited as part of Hamilton’s We Will Sing at Salts Mill, Saltaire, Bradford, from 3 May to 3 November 2025.
+Directed by Ali Hobbs with Director of Photography Tom Diffenthal and Editor Lauren Dowling.

 We Will Sing